Ohmi02/Fed2/README.md

 - *fed2ui v1.2*:
   + UI will automatically build itself on install
  ## To Do
+ - Fuel and Stamina should turn alarming colors when low
- - Better logic for catching exchange spam
+ - Better triggers/logic for catching exchange spam
  - Aliases so the UI will respect when the in-game default colors for chat and exchange messages are changed
  - Add logic to catch XT chat